Soil and Water Conservation District

 This includes the final, complete audit report for the most recent completed fiscal year ending September 30.

-The PCSWCD District’s meetings are typically once a month, usually on the third Tuesday of the month..
+The PCSWCD District’s meetings are held bi-monthly, usually on the third Tuesday of the month..

 To view the District’s meeting minutes report click the links below: